kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

     region: "us-west-2"
 ```

-Or from the the Tracetest settings page:
+Or from the Tracetest settings page:
 ![AWS X-Ray Settings](../img/awsxray-settings.png)

 ## How do traces reach AWS X-Ray?